AdobeDocs/places.it-IT/help/places-ext-aep-sdks/places-monitor-extension/using-places-monitor-extension.md

 >Il monitoraggio dei luoghi dipende dall&#39;estensione Luoghi.
 When manually installing the Places Monitor extension, ensure that you also add the `libACPPlaces_iOS.a` library to your project.

-## Aggiungere autorizzazioni al manifesto
+## Aggiungere le autorizzazioni al manifesto

 ### Android